juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170203_Github_Website.md

     * First, check to see if the `credential-osxkeychain` is installed:
       * `git credential-osxkeychain`
       * You should get the following message: `usage: git credential-osxkeychain <get|store|erase>`.
 If you do, it means that it is installed (skip the installation).
 If you don't, your computer should prompt you to download it as part of the XCode Command Line Tools: `xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
 Choose an option in the dialog to download the command line developer tools.`
     * Once you've got it, tell Git to use the `oskeychain helper` by typing: `git config --global credential.helper osxkeychain`.
-In windows, use `git config --global credential.helper wincred`.
 Now, the next time you use Git, requiring the your username and password, you will grant access to the OSX keychain and your credentials will be stored.
     * For more info take a look at this [brief tutorial](https://help.github.com/articles/caching-your-github-password-in-git/) and if you ever need to change your credentials, [here](https://help.github.com/articles/updating-credentials-from-the-osx-keychain/) is how to do it.
 * Windows:
   * Most of the steps described above for Mac will operate the same in Windows.
 The following is one straightforward option that will install Git and give you a slightly-easier-to-use terminal interface.
 (You can follow this [tutorial](https://www.atlassian.com/git/tutorials/install-git#windows) for further details.)